 Event cards have a narrative text on them, which you read after you pick them up and it will tell you what to do (or you must make a decision).
-Omen cards are what makes this game special: each time you pick up a special Omen card: after each of these cards is picked, a Haunt roll must be performed.
+Omen cards are what makes this game special: each time you pick up a special Omen card a Haunt roll must be performed.

-This is a roll of dice, which decided should the Haunt begin yet.
-If you roll less than the total number of Omen cards in the game is, the Haunt starts.
-So, more of those are in-game, more likely that the Haunt will start.
+This is a dice roll, which decides whether should the Haunt begin yet.
+If you roll less than the total number of Omen cards in the game, the Haunt starts.
+So, if more of those are in-game, the more likely that the Haunt will start.

 The tables have turned

-The Haunt is the phase, that is unique to this game.
+The Haunt is a concept unique to this game.
 Depending on the current game’s parameters (what has been explored so far, items in-game, etc.), the game instructions determine the scenario of the Haunt and who the betraying player is.